CrossRef/event-data-user-guide/docs/data/duplication.md

 ## Repeated Observations

-The Web agent may check the same webpage more than once over time.
+The Web source Agent may check the same webpage more than once over time.
 In this case it may make the same observations repeatedly.
-If you find an Event that a duplicate or very similar to one made a while ago, this may be the reason.
+If you find an Event that has a duplicate, or is very similar to another Event made a while ago, this may be the reason.

-## Crossref Event Data tries not to produce Duplicate Events.
+## Crossref Event Data tries not to produce duplicate Events.

 All of the above said, all Agents operated by Crossref co-operate to avoid producing duplicate Events.